People's Mojahedin Organization of Iran: Targeting of MEK members outside Iran

-Perception
+Support

 Inside Iran

 After the 1979 Iranian revolution, the MEK gained significant support from the Iranian public, becoming the most popular dissident group.
 It also received support from national figures including intellectuals, military officers, and athletes.
-However, after becoming more violent and siding with Saddam Hussein's Iraq during the Iran-Iraq War the MEK's standing inside Iran diminished.
-Its supporters within Iran have remained persistent, resisting the regime's attempts to eradicate the organization from the country.
+Following the Iran–Iraq ceasefire, the Iranian regime executed Iranian citizens in western Iran accused of assisting the MEK.
+The regime continues to target MEK supporters in the present day.
 Inside Iran, the strength of the MEK is uncertain since many of its supporters have been executed, tortured, or jailed.
+Its supporters within Iran have remained persistent, resisting the regime's attempts to eradicate the organisation from the country.
+Kenneth Katzman wrote in 2001 that the MEK is "Iran's most active opposition group".

+After becoming more violent and siding with Saddam Hussein's Iraq during the Iran–Iraq War the MEK's standing inside Iran diminished.
+Many Iranians maintain that the group cannot be forgiven for aligning with Iraq in the Iran–Iraq conflict.
 Karim Sadjadpour believes the MEK is a "fringe group with mysterious benefactors" with a negligible amount of supporters in Iran.
-Kenneth Katzman wrote in 2001 that the MEK is "Iran's most active opposition group".
-A 2009 report published by the Brookings Institution notes that the organization appears to be undemocratic and lacking popularity but maintains an operational presence in Iran, acting as a proxy against Tehran.
+A 2009 report published by the Brookings Institution notes that the organisation appears to be undemocratic and lacking popularity but maintains an operational presence in Iran, acting as a proxy against Tehran.
 The group has been described as Iran's main political opposition group.

-The Iranian government consistently refers to the organization with this derogatory name monafiqeen (منافقین).
-The term is derived from the Quran, which describes it as people of "two minds" who "say with their mouths what is not in their hearts" and "in their hearts is a disease".